 When you are committed in a long-distance relationship and not married, you live in different cities and have wildly different lifestyles from each other – the problem that arises is that you are always presenting the best side of yourself.
 Almost as if you are in the honeymoon phase.

 This is bound to happen in a relationship which began or continued for a long time, as a long-distance relationship.
-When you meet each other occasional everything seems hunky-dory – simply because you present the best version of yourself.
+When you meet each other occasionally everything seems hunky-dory – simply because you present the best version of yourself.

 You don’t get to see the true personality of the other person and vice-versa.